 Qualifications & Experience

-I hold an M.A. in Counseling Psychology from Northwest University.
-I am currently finishing my dissertation for my doctorate.
-I did my clinical training at Monroe Correctional Complex, Western State Hospital, and Nebraska Mental Health Centers.
-I’ve worked in the mental health field for over eight years.
+I received a doctorate in Counseling Psychology from Northwest University.
+I completed my clinical training at Monroe Correctional Complex, Western State Hospital, and Nebraska Mental Health Centers.

 My Call to Christian Counseling